 This project started at Cambridge University by a group of AI and art enthusiasts.

-In recent years using Artificial Intelligent to generate art has become more common.
-Artists such as Robbie Barrett and Obvious, and engineering groups, such as Deep Mind, led the way in using Generative Adversarial Networks to make art.
+In recent years, using artificial intelligence to generate art has become more common.
+Artists such as Robbie Barrett and Obvious and engineering groups such as Deep Mind led the way in using Generative Adversarial Networks to make art.

-These first AI paintings raised many important philosophical, theoretical and psychological issues:
+These first AI paintings raised many important philosophical, theoretical and psychological questions:

 - What is creativity, and can machines be creative?